DanielPe/liberit.github.io/README.md

 title: The Title for Your Website
 description: 'A description of your blog'
 permalink: ':title:output_ext' # how the permalinks will behave
-baseurl: "/" # the subpath of your site, e.g. /blog
+base-url: "/" # the subpath of your site, e.g. /blog
 url: "" # the base hostname & protocol for your site, e.g. http://example.com
 logo: "" # the logo for your site
 logo-icon: "" # a smaller logo, typically squared